joebadua/BoggleSolver/README.md

 Output.txt is an example of a written output by the program, showing the step-by-step process of finding each possible word.

 ## How does it work?

+### Storing Each Word
-The Dictionary header class creates a tree data structure where each level corresponds to a character of a dictionary word.
+The Dictionary.h file creates a tree data structure where each level corresponds to a character of a dictionary word.
 A single node in a tree holds an array arr[] of pointers that correspond to 23 letters of the alphabet, and a boolean flag determining whether or not it is a prefix/word.
 Take a look at the addWord function:
 ```C++
 void Dictionary::addWord(string word) // a string from Dictionary.txt
 {